sassoftware/viya4-iac-azure/README.md

 about SAS Viya requirements and documentation for the deployment process, refer to the [SAS&reg; Viya&reg; IT Operations Guide](https://go.documentation.sas.com/doc/en/itopscdc/v_015/itopswlcm/home.htm).

-You can also use the tools in the [viya4-deployment](https://github.com/sassoftware/viya4-deployment) repository to deploy SAS Viya and the SAS product offerings in your software order.

 ## Prerequisites

 Use of these tools requires operational knowledge of the following technologies: